http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 <br/>

-## Why We Built http4k AI
+## Why We're Building http4k AI

 Since [mid 2023](https://github.com/http4k/http4k-connect/releases/tag/3.39.1.0), we've been building AI integrations into **[http4k-connect](https://connect.http4k.org)** - LLM API adapters and fake implementations following the same patterns as modules targeting AWS and friends.
 While we were building, we became convinced that the JVM AI landscape has a testing problem: while there are "AI mocks" that allow you to test your code by replacing the model entirely, they don't let you test the actual AI interactions your code is making, simulate realistic failure modes, or generate consistent multimedia content for testing workflows.

 Our users noticed immediately.
 These became our most asked about Connect modules, with common feedback along the lines of "Finally, AI integrations that actually work in all my tests!"
-The message was clear: AI tooling needed the http4k treatment.
+The message was clear: AI tooling needs the http4k treatment.

 Just like with the http4k core that we built in 2017, we're building what we wish existed: lightweight, functional AI tooling that brings determinism and transparency to the chaos of LLM behaviour.

 ## What's In The Box

 ### 1. Universal, Testable LLM API

 A Kotlin-native API that doesn't feel like a Java port.
 Sure, you create OpenAI and Anthropic adapters differently, but once you have them, all chat calls work identically.
 The real win: http4k's pluggable HTTP clients that slot right into your existing stack - tracing, logging, observability - all there via standard http4k Filters and Events.
 Plus comprehensive fakes that can generate realistic text, images, or structured data - perfect for testing failure scenarios like rate limits, malformed responses, or content moderation blocks.
-Test complete AI workflows including multimedia generation completely in-memory without burning tokens or depending on external services.
+Test complete AI workflows including multimedia generation and chat memory persistence completely in-memory without burning tokens or depending on external services.

 ### 2. Unified Tool Model
 Your LLM can call a local function or hit a remote API through identical interfaces.
 No vendor-specific tool handling, no special cases. http4k's lens system generates typesafe tool schemas automatically.

 ### 3. 5 Major LLM Providers
-OpenAI, Anthropic, GitHub Models, Google Gemini, and Azure - all with identical chat interfaces, all with supported offline fakes, all benefiting from http4k's pluggable HTTP ecosystem.
+OpenAI, Anthropic, GitHub Models, Google Gemini, and Azure - all with identical model interfaces (chat/streaming chat/image), all with supported offline fakes, all benefiting from http4k's pluggable HTTP ecosystem.

 ### 4. LangChain4j Bridge
-We can't support every model type immediately, so this bridge opens up LangChain4j's full catalog to http4k users.
+We can't support every model type and AI primitive immediately, so this bridge opens up LangChain4j's full catalogue to http4k users.
 Our pluggable HTTP client brings the same observability and testability to LangChain models (note: not all LangChain models support this yet as they migrate to their HTTP client model).

 ### 5. Model Context Protocol That's Actually Testable
 Released just 2 days after it landed, our [Pro-tier MCP suite](https://mcp.http4k.org) was the **first JVM MCP SDK released** to implement the latest 2025-03-26 specification including the updated OAuth security model.
 And we're not just trailing behind, we're implementing new features as they land and releasing them into the wild on a weekly basis.